qdrant/landing_page/qdrant-landing/content/blog/facial-recognition.md

 ## Lessons and Takeaways

 Scalability poses challenges when working with large datasets, such as 20,000+ images.
-Optimizations like using [**quantization techniques**](/documentation/guides/quantization/) to reduce memory usage or precomputing average embeddings for clusters can significantly minimize storage and computational costs.
+Consider optimizations like [**quantization**](/documentation/guides/quantization/) to reduce memory usage or precomputing average embeddings for clusters can significantly minimize storage and computational costs.
 These strategies ensure the system remains performant as the dataset grows.

 The potential real-world applications of this technology extend far beyond entertainment.
 Similar systems can be used in security applications for embedding-based facial recognition to secure access to buildings or devices.